 Whom do I contact if I have further questions?

-If it is a question about enrolment management, contact the ITEM team [email protected].
+If it is a question about enrolment management, contact the Enrolment team [email protected].

 If you have any questions relating to the e-bulletin or our website, contact the IT team [email protected].